St Kilda, Scotland: Evacuation and aftermath

 The morning of the evacuation promised a perfect day.
 The sun rose out of a calm and sparkling sea and warmed the impassive cliffs of Oiseval.
 The sky was hopelessly blue and the sight of Hirta, green and pleasant as the island of so many careless dreams, made parting all the more difficult.
 Observing tradition the islanders left an open Bible and a small pile of oats in each house, locked all the doors and at 7 am boarded the Harebell.
 Although exhausted by the strain and hard work of the last few days, they were reported to have stayed cheerful throughout the operation.
 But as the long antler of Dun fell back onto the horizon and the familiar outline of the island grew faint, the severing of an ancient tie became a reality and the St Kildans gave way to tears.

 One source states that "officials found forestry work for the men, and most of them were settled at Lochaline near Oban, while other families went to live at Strome Ferry, Ross-shire, Culcabock near Inverness, and at Culross, Fife".
 Barclay visited the resettled islanders and found that some were experiencing difficulties with disillusionment and adjustment, which she reported to the Scottish Department of Health.
 The last of the native St Kildans, Rachel Johnson, died in 2016 at the age of 93, having been evacuated at the age of eight.

 In 1931, the laird, Sir Reginald MacLeod of MacLeod, sold the islands to Lord Dumfries, later the 5th Marquess of Bute.
 For the next 26 years they saw few people, save for the occasional summer visitors or a returning St Kildan family.
 Lord Dumfries was an ornithologist and bought the islands to preserve them as a bird sanctuary, leaving them to the National Trust for Scotland on his death in 1956.

-The story of St Kilda has attracted artistic interpretations, including Michael Powell's 1937 film The Edge of the World and an opera.
+The story of St Kilda has attracted artistic interpretations, including Michael Powell's 1937 film The Edge of the World, the novel The Lost Lights of St Kilda by Elisabeth Gifford, and an opera.